1. Submission procedure and workflow

 - Ensure that, as far as possible, the recommenders and referees have no conflict of interest with the content or authors of the study being evaluated.

-The thematic PCIs do not guarantee the evaluation or recommendation of all submitted preprints.
+The thematic PCIs do not guarantee the evaluation of all submitted preprints.
 Only preprints considered interesting by at least one competent recommender (equivalent to an associate editor in a classical journal) from the thematic PCI to which the preprint is submitted will be peer-reviewed.
 The interest of the preprint, as determined by the recommender, can relate to its context, the scientific question addressed, the methodology, or the results.
 Each thematic PCI has a large number of recommenders, ensuring a considerable diversity of interests.

 2.3 Types of article

-The articles recommended may be of different types: reviews, comments, opinion papers, research articles, data papers, technical notes, computer notes, etc. Preregistrations should be submitted to PCI Registered Reports.
+The articles considered may be of different types: reviews, comments, opinion papers, research articles, data papers, technical notes, computer notes, etc. Preregistrations should be submitted to PCI Registered Reports.

 2.4 Repeatability of science and open science